pivotal/docs-tap/security-and-compliance/pod-security-for-workloads.hbs.md

 ### Apply security context with Tanzu CLI

-You can also use the Tanzu CLI to apply the supply chain workload security context when creating workloads.
+Alternatively, use the Tanzu CLI apps plug-in to apply the `security-context` parameter when creating workloads.
 For example:

 ```console
 tanzu apps workload create tanzu-java-web-app -n workspace \